 - Attack of the 50-Foot Whatever: A few of the bosses in the game tower over your character.

-- Big Bad: Marquis de Monte-Carlo, who ruled and terrorized a part of Europe until a hero defeated him.
-He came back, however, and began his reign of terror again.
+- Big Bad: Bloody Mary, the Queen of Bloodthorne Castle, is the one behind the monsters attacking villages and kidnapping women, in an effort to revive her master, Marquis de Monte-Carlo, who ruled and terrorized a part of Europe until a hero defeated him, so he can began his reign of terror again.

 - Bullet Time: Using the Hourglass sub-weapon will slow down time of some enemies.